 What is the Father’s will that they have failed to do?
 That may vary slightly depending on what God has called you to.
 But his general will for us can be summed up in one word.
 Love.
 Jesus identifies the two greatest commandments as loving God and loving others.

 God is not as concerned with our exterior activities as he is with our relationships.
-We need to develop a love relationship with God.
+We need to develop a loving relationship with God.
 And we need to selflessly love our brothers and sisters in Christ.

 Do all of that good stuff.
 But don’t let it be a substitute for doing the Father’s will.
 Love!